RenneManny/TA-AC-BACKEND-APIs-basics-TNaaaj/block-BNaaei/index.md

 writeCode

-Create an express application to serve endpoints for countries and their states.
+Create an express application to serve endpoints for countri es and their states.

 Define endpoints and handle routes to